Leon Presser: Entrepreneur

 In 1977, Presser founded Softool Corporation, a software products company based in Santa Barbara, California.
 Softool was dedicated to the creation and marketing of software tools.
 Besides a presence throughout the United States, Softool owned subsidiaries in Great Britain, France, Germany and Italy.

 In 1989, L. William Seidman and Steven L. Skancke wrote a book entitled Productivity: the American Advantage in which they selected fifty U.S. companies and discussed how they were regaining the competitive edge for the United States.
 Softool was one of the selected companies.

 Among other product lines, Softool created and marketed a family of software tools to manage change.
 These change management tools led to the creation of a whole new segment of products in the software industry.
 Softool was sold in 1995 to Platinum Technology Inc.

 In 1987, Presser co-founded Compass Corporation, a software services company based in Vienna, Virginia.
 After rapid growth, Compass was sold in 1990.

 In March 1989, Software Magazine published a special issue listing Presser as one of the 100 people who have had the greatest impact on the software industry.

 In July 1992, Presser was honored at the White House by President George H. W. Bush as one of a group of outstanding Hispanic leaders in the United States.

 In October 2014, Presser was honored by the University of Illinois Department of Electrical and Computer Engineering with its Distinguished Alumni Award.

-In March 2018, Presser was inducted into the Hillel Hall of Fame at the University of California in Santa Barbara for contributions to the Santa Barbara community.
+In March 2018, Presser was inducted into the Hillel Hall of Fame at the University of California, Santa Barbara for contributions to the Santa Barbara community.